James E. Thompson

-James E. "Jim" Thompson, GBS (born January 14, 1940) is an American businessman who is the founder, chairman and chief executive of Crown Worldwide Group.
+James E. Thompson, GBS (born January 14, 1940) is an American businessman who is the founder, chairman and chief executive of Crown Worldwide Group.

 Early life and education

 Thompson was born in Jersey City, New Jersey and raised in Bayonne.
 His father was in the United States Navy and Thompson visited and lived in many places during his childhood, including Guam.
 He eventually made his way to California and attended San Jose State University.
 While studying at San Jose State University, Thompson was a brother of Alpha Tau Omega (Epsilon Chi Chapter).
 After graduating with a Bachelor of Science degree in aeronautical engineering, Thompson formed what is now known as The Crown Worldwide Group.

 Career

 Thompson established Crown's first operation in 1965.
 Thompson was living in Japan at the time and recognized the need for an international moving service.
 With only US$1,000 in his bank account, he established Transport Services International in Yokohama.
 In 1970, the company expanded into Hong Kong and thereafter into other Asia Pacific locations.
 In 1975, Transport Services International became Crown Pacific, and by the early 1980s was established as the leading moving company in Asia.
 In later years, offices were established across America, Australasia and Europe, and the company was renamed Crown Worldwide Group.

 Thompson was awarded the Gold Bauhinia Star, which is presented to eminent persons in Hong Kong who have given distinguished service to the community or who have rendered public or voluntary service of a very high degree of merit.